IBM-Cloud/docs/services/Cloudant/api/authorization.md

 This technique works because an API key is similar to a user, and is granted access permissions.
-By removing the API key from the list of users that have access permissions, the effect is to delete the API key.
+By removing the API key from the list of users that have access permissions, the effect is to remove the API key from the list of 'users' that have access to the database.

 To remove the API key,
 send an HTTP `PUT` request to the same `_security` API endpoint you used to [create the API key](#creating-api-keys).